adambard/learnxinyminutes-docs/java.html.markdown

         // HashMaps - This class uses a hashtable to implement the Map
         //            interface.
 This allows the execution time of basic
         //            operations, such as get and insert element, to remain
-        //            constant even for large sets.
+        //            constant-amortized even for large sets.
-        // TreeMap - This class is a sorted tree structure.
-It implements a red
+        // TreeMap - A Map that is sorted by its keys.
+Each modification
-        //           black tree and sorts the entries based on the key value or
+        //           maintains the sorting defined by either a Comparator
+        //           supplied at instantiation, or comparisons of each Object
+        //           if they implement the Comparable interface.
+        //           Failure of keys to implement Comparable combined with failure to
+        //           supply a Comparator will throw ClassCastExceptions.
+        //           Insertion and removal operations take O(log(n)) time
+        //           so avoid using this data structure unless you are taking
-        //           the comparator provided while creating the object
+        //           advantage of the sorting.

         ///////////////////////////////////////
         // Operators